bluescarni/mppp/doc/complex.rst

    :return: a reference to *c*.

    :exception unspecified: any exception thrown by the invoked :cpp:func:`mppp::complex::set()` overload.

+.. cpp:function:: mppp::complex &mppp::set_nan(mppp::complex &c)

+   Set to NaN.

+   This function will set both the real and imaginary parts of *c* to NaN.

+   :param c: the input argument.

+   :return: a reference to *c*.

 .. cpp:function:: void mppp::swap(mppp::complex &a, mppp::complex &b) noexcept